itsdheerajdp/medicineforyou/README.md

 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps:
 - Fork the repository
 - Create your feature branch (git checkout -b feature/YourFeature)
-- Commit your changes (git commit -am 'Add some feature')
+- Commit your changes (git commit -m 'Add some feature')
 - Push to the branch (git push origin feature/YourFeature)
 - Create a new Pull Request